fredicinho/fredicinho/README.md

 ### Hi there 👋

-Computer science student @ University of Bern and Webdeveloper @ visol digitale Dienstleistungen GmbH.
+Webdeveloper @ visol digitale Dienstleistungen GmbH.
 Interested in Webdevelopment, Cloud Native and Security.
 Ambitious to learn something new every day!